ppalepu/assignment/README.md

 3 tier application assumptions:

-   -> Assuming an AWS account with admin users are already exists.
+   -> Assuming an AWS account with admin users are already exists with blank state in the state s3 bucket.
    -> Asuuming there is a code reposity and code already exists in the repository for UI and API applications( for maintainance CI/CD)
-   -> Going with serverless or managed database to avoid additional maintainance overheads in the project.
+   -> Going with serverless db or managed db to avoid additional maintainance overheads in the project.

 Below infrastructure should be created/deployed:

-   -> User interface docker micro service
+   -> User interface - static web application on s3
-   -> API micro service for backend operations
+   -> API micro service for backend operations on DB to be used by any other interfaces such as android,ios.
-   -> A database for state
+   -> A database for state transactions.

 Infrastructure creation on AWS :(IAC) .
 Either one of the below setups can be used.